didwhddks/Gomoku-AI/README.md

 # Gomoku AI

-The project is about how to design an AI to play Gomoku (five in a row) automatically.
+This mini project is related to how to design an agent to play Gomoku (five in a row) optimally.

-In this project, the concept of state value function and alpha-beta pruning algorithm will be in use.
+To achieve the goal, the concept of state value function and alpha-beta pruning algorithm will be in use.

-If you are interested in it, feel free to take for reference.
+If you're interested in it, feel free to take for reference.